-where $\calL_i$ denotes $i$-derivative terms. $\calL_2$ is the leading order Lagrangian: for pure gravity, $\calL_2=R-2\Lambda$, where $2\Lambda =-p(p+1)/L^2$.
 We focus on the first nontrivial corrections with four derivatives.
 In general, one should include all possible independent terms \footnote{Some constraints may restrict the form of the corrections.
 For example, for the \Nfour\ super-Yang-Mills theory, the first nontrivial corrections appear at $O(\alpha'^3)$ because of supersymmetry.}.
 For pure gravity,

 where $\alpha_i \sim \alpha'/L^2 \ll 1$ (we set $L=1$ below).
 The values depend on the theory one considers, but we assume that such a theory exists.
 For example, heterotic string theory does contain such terms.
 Also, for pure gravity, these are the only possible corrections at $O(\alpha')$.
-But in presence of matter fields such as the Maxwell field and a scalar field, one should include all possible four-derivative terms (see next section for the Einstein-Maxwell theory.)
+But in the presence of matter fields such as the Maxwell field and a scalar field, one should include all possible four-derivative terms (see next section for the Einstein-Maxwell theory.)